City-of-Helsinki/mlops-template/README.md

 Python is not a functional programming language, but it can be written in functional style.
 Many of the concepts can be used to write cleaner data code with Python.
+The key concepts of functional programming include pure functions, immutability and higher order functions.

+* Pure Functions do not have side effects, meaning that they do not change the state of the program.
+Output of a pure function depends only on it's input.
+* Immutability means that data cannot be changed after creation.
+Changes can only be made to a copy of the data.
+* Higher order functions are functions that may accept other functions as parameters or return new functions.
+This allows high level of abstractation.

 Read more on functional programming with Python from [this Stack Abuse article](https://stackabuse.com/functional-programming-in-python).

 4. **Are designed for humans**

+Create your code in a way that it's easy to use, read and debug.
 In addition to clean structure and documentation, consider the naming of your classes, functions and variables.
 Clean code is easy to understand, and actually eases your work with the documentation.
 Function name should describe what it does.